Thich Nhat Hanh, poetic peace activist and master of mindfulness, dies at 95

 "If you can refrain from hoping, you can bring yourself entirely into the present moment and discover the joy that is already here."

-(Reporting by James Pearson; Additional reporting by Tom Heneghan in Paris; Editing by Nick Macfie, Rosalba O'Brien and Jacqueline Wong)
+(Reporting by James Pearson; Additional reporting by Tom Heneghan in Paris and Diane Craft in New York; Editing by Nick Macfie, Jacqueline Wong and Alistair Bell)

 By James Pearson